erikdubois/Arc-Theme-Colora/README.md

 # Arc-Colara Theme

+Changing the colours of Arc-Theme of https://github.com/horst3180/arc-theme.

 ###Arc-Sun has been renamed to Arc-Colora!

-Sardi icons use also the term COLORA to indicate that the icons can be ANY colour.
+Sardi icons uses also the term COLORA to indicate that the icons can be ANY colour.
 Hope this will be more transparent to the end-user.

-Arc COLORA is also capable to have ANY colour YOU like.
+#Arc COLORA is also capable to have ANY colour YOU like.

-Create your own theme on this template.
-Choose the colour accent
+Create your own theme with these scripts.
+Choose the colour accent and run!

 Arc-Colora is a flat theme with transparent elements for GTK 3, GTK 2 and Gnome-Shell which supports GTK 3 and GTK 2 based desktop environments like Gnome, Unity, Budgie, Pantheon, XFCE, Mate, etc.